vuongducphuong/documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/down-payment-line-item.png
    :align: center
-   :alt: How the down payment is mentioned on the sales order in Odoo Sales.
+   :alt: How the down payment is mentioned on the sales order in Leansoft Sales.

 To confirm and register the first payment of the down payment, click the :guilabel:`Invoices` smart button to return to the invoice.
 On the :guilabel:`Customer Invoice` page, click